There are 5.5 million recalled CPAPs and other devices — and reports of deaths. Here’s a Philips recall timeline.

 Philips in mid-2021 kicked off a recall that involved millions of CPAP and BiPAP ventilators and other respiratory devices.
 The devices — used for sleep apnea therapy and more — had sound abatement foam that could potentially degrade and get into the airways.

-Fast forward nearly two years, and Philips Respironics is still effectively out of the respiratory devices market as it works to repair the devices.
+Fast forward nearly three years, and Philips Respironics is still effectively out of the respiratory devices market as it works to repair the devices.
 Since April 2021, the FDA received 105,000 reports of problems — including 385 reports of deaths associated with the foam degradation issue.

 Philips CEO Roy Jakobs has said the Dutch medtech giant is deeply sorry about the recall.